 CBT is the most common talk therapy.
 A therapist can use CBT in individual, group, and family therapy.
 Members with co-occurring disorders suffer from many different symptoms.
 Often symptoms revolve around unhealthy thoughts and behaviors.
 CBT helps members change their bad thoughts and actions with practical self-talk and positive actions.

-DBT helps treat borderline personality disorder (BPD).
+Dialectical Behavior Therapy helps treat borderline personality disorder (BPD).
 Also, DBT is useful in treating other mental illnesses.
 The main goals of DBT are living in the moment, excellent coping skills, controlling emotions, and improving relationships.

 DBT is used in individual, group, and family therapy.
 In therapy, members learn to accept their life.
 As a result, members can make changes to improve behaviors and social skills.